natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Mississippi.md

 * Twelve 14-inch guns with high-power APCBC shells
 * Heavy anti-air armaments at all ranges
 * Has an access to air search radar
+* One scout seaplane

 '''Cons:'''

-* Weak default shell for both the main and secondary guns, thus greatly limiting its damage output
+* Terrible stock grind due to weak default shell for both the main and secondary guns
 * Incredibly slow top speed and poor maneuverability, extremely vulnerable to large bombs and torpedoes
 * The main guns have very slow rate of fire
+* Secondary guns has much lower velocity than the main guns, which results in a significant shell drop-off discrepancy when used together
 * Poorly-protected bridge, expect it to be knocked out often
 * Open-mount AA suite are highly vulnerable to explosive blasts